PeterLenting/MyBookYourBook/README.md

 ### Automated Testing
 The following **validation services** were used to check the validity of the code:

 •	W3C Markup Validation Service was used to validate HTML.
+    It shows errors for using ID's in the "product-wrapper", which is used multiple times in the {% for product in products %} statements.

 •	W3C CSS validation was used to validate CSS and showed no errors.